Nitrobenzene (C6H5NO2) is used in small quantities as a flavoring... | Channels for Pearson+

 Stoichiometry

-Stoichiometry is the branch of chemistry that deals with the quantitative relationships between the reactants and products in a chemical reaction.
-It involves using balanced chemical equations to determine the amounts of substances consumed and produced.
-In this case, understanding stoichiometry is essential to calculate the theoretical yield of nitrobenzene from benzene and nitric acid.
+Stoichiometry is the calculation of reactants and products in chemical reactions.
+It involves using the coefficients from a balanced equation to determine the relationships between the amounts of substances consumed and produced, allowing for the prediction of how much product can be formed from given quantities of reactants.

 Recommended video: